 The EFC is a dollar amount calculated in accordance with an HEA-defined methodology that is used to establish how much the student's family is expected to contribute to the student's educational costs.
-The EFC is used in conjunction with COA to determine whether a student is eligible for Title IV need-based aid (aid based on the student's and the student's family's financial need).19 Generally, a student with an EFC greater than 90% of the maximum Pell Grant will not be eligible for a Pell Grant, and a student with an EFC higher than their COA will not qualify for any federal need-based aid.
-The EFC calculation methodology differs for dependent students, independent students with no dependents other than a spouse, and independent student is an individual who is age 24 or over or meets another criterion specified in the HEA.20 A student under the age of 24 cannot qualify as independent on the basis of being financially independent of his or her parents or not being claimed on the parents' tax return.
-The lowest EFC is \$0, and there is no maximum EFC.
-The EFC is determined utilizing family and financial (income and asset) information submitted by the aid applicant on the FAFSA.
+The EFC is used in conjunction with COA to determine whether a student is eligible for Title IV need-based aid (aid based on the student's and the student's family's financial need).
+Generally, a student with an EFC greater than 90% of the maximum Pell Grant will not be eligible for a Pell Grant, and a student with an EFC higher than their COA will not qualify for any federal need-based aid.
+The EFC calculation methodology differs for dependent students, independent students with no dependents other than a spouse, and independent students with one or more dependents other than a spouse.
+Generally speaking, an independent student is an individual who is age 24 or over or meets another criterion specified in the HEA.
+A student